 Ear Infections

 Saint Berdoodle's floppy ears are prone to infection, irritation, and wax build-up.
-Be sure to clear your dog's ear regularly with ear cleaner to prevent ear infections.
+Be sure to clean your dog's ear regularly with ear cleaner to prevent ear infections.

 Wobbler Syndrome